AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 # Software
 The Seatalk communication is a 9 bit serial protocol.
 This is not directly supported from Arduino.
 But I found a working 9 bit hardware serial implementation.
 For convienience, I have added the working source code here because there a different versions available (in github and elsewhere).

-Caution: The 9 bit harware serial implementaion is depending on the correct version of the Ardunio IDE and the ProMicro board information.
+Caution: The 9 bit hardware serial implementaion is depending on the correct version of the Ardunio IDE and the ProMicro board information.
 IDE 1.6.13  and board version 1.6.15 are working.
 Later versions changed the hardware serial implementation and the 9 bit changes will not work.

 The three files from "NewHWSworking" have to be copied into the Arduino directory on you local PC e.g.: "C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino".